dirkpetersen/file-system-analysis/README.md

 aider --deepseek --read CONVENTIONS.md sql/duplicates.sql
 ```

-but the latest Anthropic Claude seems to be one of the most capable models as of early 2025 and it used by default in aider.
+but the latest Anthropic Claude seems to be one of the most capable models as of early 2025 and `aider.chat` uses it by default.
 To use Claude through AWS you launch it like this:

 ```
 aider --model bedrock/us.anthropic.claude-3-5-sonnet-20241022-v2:0 --read CONVENTIONS.md sql/duplicates.sql